India: Flooding, landslides leave 35 dead in Kerala | DW | 17.10.2021

 The rains have swept through towns and submerged vehicles in the southern Indian state, with the Indian government deploying the National Disaster Response Force and army to assist with rescue efforts.

-Federal Home Minister Amit Shah tweeted that the central government is "continously monitoring the situation in parts of Kerala" and "will provide all possible support to help people in need."
+Federal Home Minister Amit Shah tweeted that the central government is "continuously monitoring the situation in parts of Kerala" and "will provide all possible support to help people in need."

 Indian Prime Minister Narendra Modi called it "saddening that some people have lost their lives due to heavy rains and landslides in Kerala."